 Your car probably needs a clean inside and out.
 Get your family involved and get them to help you.
 Your kids probably made lots of the mess!
 Vacuum the inside and then have fun washing the car.
 Just keep in mind any water restrictions.

 Go for a walk

-If you can go for a walk in a secluded area like bushland, get out of the house.
-Just ensure that if you do meet people along the way, practice social distancing and stay at least 1 metre (3 feet) away from them.
+If you can go for a walk in a secluded area like bushland or a park, get some exercise.
+Just ensure that if you do meet people along the way, practice social distancing.
 Abide by current government social distancing rules.